BigPolarBear1/factorization/README.md

 #### To run from folder "Improved_QS_Variant" (Implements more of my number theory and attempts to succeed with fewer smooths by using p-adic lifting):</br></br>

 To build: python3 setup.py build_ext --inplace</br>
-To run: python3 run_qs.py -keysize 100 -base 500 -sbase 500 -debug 1 -lin_size 10_000 -quad_size 5_000</br></br>
+To run:python3 run_qs.py -keysize 120 -base 1000 -sbase 500 -debug 1 -lin_size 10_000 -quad_size 10_000   (note: Takes about 90 seconds for 120 bit.. its bottlenecking in sieve()..
+I need to improve that next)</br></br>

 Update: Alright.
 I added some interval code. </br></br>

 To do:</br></br>

-1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter.</br>
+1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter and in addition also use a much much larger -base size... that one should be close to a million or whatever since it doesn't increase the required smooth amount..
+I need a way to mutate dist,dist2,dist3,dist4 for different quadratic coefficients without doing tonelli..
+I'll figure something out.</br>
-2. Currently it only uses -sbase... which is the small factor base.. but we should also use -base, the large factor base to saturate the intervals with large squares.</br></br>

 What this code does:</br></br>